Sponsorship Agreement Holders

 SAHs assume overall responsibility and liability for the management of sponsorships under their agreement.
 SAHs can authorize other groups in the community to sponsor refugees under their agreements.
 These groups are referred to as Constituent Groups (CGs).

-Currently, there are 81 SAHs across Canada (outside of Quebec).
+Currently, there are more than 100 SAHs across Canada (outside of Quebec).
 They represent approx. 85% of all refugee sponsors in Canada and submit the majority of refugee sponsorship applications on an annual basis.

 How do you apply and qualify?

-To become a SAH, an incorporated organization must submit an application with supporting documents to the CIC.
+To become a SAH, an incorporated organization must submit an application with supporting documents to the IRCC.
 The applicant is required to provide a detailed explanation as to why they wish to become a SAH and outline why they would qualify as a SAH.
-CIC will assess the application and make a determination.
+IRCC will assess the application and make a determination.

 To become a SAH, an organization MUST: